jefftranter/6800/sbc/software/README.md

 - A port of Robert Uiterwyk's Micro Basic.

+The programs are set up to assemble with the "crasm" cross-assembler which can be found here: https://github.com/colinbourassa/crasm It is also available as a package on most Linux distributions like Ubuntu.

 The programs will fit in the 16K 6800 SBC EPROM as below:

 ROM Image all1.bin: